Lolirule/Entity_Information_Extraction/README.md

 1. **Create a .env file**
    Create a `.env` file in the root directory of your project.
+   I have also attached the .env for better understanding as well
 2. **Add your API keys**
    Add your API keys to the `.env` file in the following format:
    ```env